apache/pinot/docs/in_production.rst

 Monitoring Pinot
 ~~~~~~~~~~~~~~~~

-In order for Pinot to provide effective service there is a core set of metrics which should be monitored to ensure service stability, fault tolerance and acceptable response times.
-In the section following, there are service level metrics which are recommended to be monitored.

-More info on metrics collection and viewing a complete set of available metric is available in the `Metrics <customizations.html#metrics>`_ section.
+Pinot exposes several metrics to monitor the service and ensure that pinot users are not experiencing issues.
+In this section we discuss some of the key metrics that are useful to monitor.
+A full list of metrics is available in the `Metrics <customizations.html#metrics>`_ section.

 Pinot Server
 ^^^^^^^^^^^^